f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     source is cloned.
 Submodules are reset and cleaned like the main app repository itself before each build.

+`sudo=xxxx`

+:   Specifies a script to be run using `sudo bash -x -c "xxxx"` in the
+    buildserver VM guest.
+This script is run with full root privileges, but the state will be reset after each build.
+The vast majority of apps build using the standard Debian/stable base environment.
+This is useful for setting up the buildserver for complex builds that need very specific things that are not appropriate to install for all builds, or for things that would conflict with other builds.

 `init=xxxx`

-:   As for ’prebuild’, but runs on the source code BEFORE any other
+:   Like ’prebuild’, but runs on the source code BEFORE any other
     processing takes place.

     You can use \$\$SDK\$\$, \$\$NDK\$\$, \$\$MVN3\$\$ and \$\$QT\$\$ to